 Augsburg

-Rathausplatz Augsburg
+Augsburg, Rathausplatz

 Depending on the connection, the train will take you to Augsburg in around 30 minutes.
 That literally screams day trip - if you haven't really had this on your radar yet, then you should definitely make up for your visit to Augsburg now.
 Because there's so much to see: for example the Fuggerei, the oldest social housing estate in the world, or of course the Augsburger Puppenkiste, which accompanied so many of us with Urmel aus dem Eis & Co in our childhood.
 Or you can simply stroll around and pass the time with food and coffee.